-What Type Of Fertiliser Should You Use On Houseplants?
+What Type Of Fertilizer Should You Use On Houseplants?

-There are three main types of houseplant fertiliser:
+There are three main types of houseplant fertilizer:

-While I do make my own liquid fertiliser, I also have a bought liquid fertiliser ready to go if I need it.
-For simplicity, just use an off-the-shelf fertiliser to start with and you can get into DIY liquid fertilisers when (and more importantly, if) you’re ready!
+While I do make my own liquid fertilizer, I also have a bought liquid fertilizer ready to go if I need it.
+For simplicity, just use an off-the-shelf fertilizer to start with and you can get into DIY liquid fertilizers when (and more importantly, if) you’re ready!

 Follow the dosing instructions on the side of the bottle and make adjustments as needed throughout the year.
 More on that next!